SilentPenguin/OpenGL.py/README.md

 * More protection from ctypes quirks.
 * Additions to negate gl spec insanity.
 * Object orientated access to the api.
 (The dream of dreams.)
-* Docstrings which contain long form descriptions, argument explinations, return values, etc.
+* Docstrings which contain long form descriptions, return values, etc.
 * Checking gl.error and throwing an exception.
 * Bindings for glu and glut.
 Presently, these are simple wrappers to PyOpenGL to fix the naming conventions used.